surifirstpin/biplus_documentation/docs/DataRun.md

 ## Multi-Level grouping

-Using AcuBi you can view the Multi-level grouped values.
+Using AcuBi you can apply Multi-level grouping

 **Consider the below example for more details description on multi level grouping.**